gitpod-io/leeway/README.md

 - `LEEWAY_EXPERIMENTAL`: Enables exprimental features

 # Provenance (SLSA) - EXPERIMENTAL
 leeway can produce provenance information as part of a build.
-At the moment only [SLSA](https://slsa.dev/spec/v0.1/) is supported.
-This supoprt is **experimental**.
+At the moment only [SLSA Provenance v0.2](https://slsa.dev/provenance/v0.2) is supported.
+This support is **experimental**.

 Provenance generation is enabled in the `WORKSPACE.YAML` file.
 ```YAML